Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - Cardboards

 ### m.
 Back Outside Deck

+The back outside deck is 183.14m².
+It's designed to fix 100 people.

+The back outside deck have to contain:
+- 6 circle tables for 6 people
+- 8 circle tables for 4 people
+- 68 chairs
+- 2 ashtrays
+- 2 trashes

 ### n.
 Front Outside Deck

 Front outside deck is before the Entrance.
 It is in the outside of the school.